deadlyclowning/deadlyclowning/README.md

 **• very akward- if i suddenly go quiet during a conversation i just dont know what else to say KSJKAJS- just dont be rude and were good!!**

-**• if you mention any ships related to redson, shadow milk, and mystic flour i will block you (for my own sake and comfort)**
+**• if you mention any ships related to redson, the beast cookies, hajime/izuru i will block you (for my own sake and comfort)**

 **• Dont send friend requests if we didnt interact much- it floods my list**